 - Recommend AWS Reserved Instance (RI) purchases based on actual usage and consumption

-With Apptio Cloud Cost Management, you:
+With Apptio Cloud Business Management, you:

 - Understand costs and usage to avoid surprises and drive accountability

 - Manage consumption by infra, app, and business units to make better decisions

 - Optimize resources by taking action on underutilized and idle instances

 Try Apptio Cloud Business Management for Free for 14 days